 So, you have an idea for a new software solution.
 You know, that you need a development company to make this idea a reality.
 Probably, this is where your certainty ends.
-There are so many things you need to take care of to make development kick off, and your final product's quality will depend on everything you do when choosing the development company.
+There are so many things you need to take care of to make development kick-off, and your final product's quality will depend on everything you do when choosing the development company.

 It's natural that the scope of pre-development tasks may terrify you, especially if it's your first rodeo.
-It is great to know your choice.
+It is great to know about your choice.
 Well, fear not - we have prepared a comprehensive guide to custom software development.
 Keep reading, and you'll find out how to make all the right choices.